gskinnerTeam/flutter-folio/README.md

 In addition to forking and reviewing the [MIT licensed](LICENSE.md) code available here, you can check out more information on the [Flutter Folio Showcase Website](https://flutter.gskinner.com).

 ### About gskinner
-We exist to build inovative digital experiences for smart clients, and we love how easy Flutter makes that experience.
+We exist to build innovative digital experiences for smart clients, and we love how easy Flutter makes that experience.
 Don't hesitate to [stop by our site](https://gskinner.com) to learn more about what we do.
 We'd love to hear from you!

 <p align="center"><img src="https://flutter.gskinner.com/assets/images/git_dashes.png?" width="800px"></p>